 - Track the solutions that have worked in the past.
 For instance, does your child respond well when given a book or a blanket?
 If so, try to keep them on hand.

 - Create a retreat for them at home.
-It could be their bed, a fort, a quiet corner in the backyard.
-Give them a special place they can go that is quiet and calm.
+It could be their bed, a fort, a quiet place in the backyard.
+Give them a special, safe space they can go that is quiet and calm.

 - Work through the meltdown with your child even if it is tough.
 It can be tempting to give in to demands.
 Stick to the rules but be calm and supportive.